Elikdev/lannisterpay_tpss/README.md

 ## The lannisterpay API

-This is a transaction fee processing API.
-It calculates the fee applicable to a transaction based on specific fee configurations set.
-Redis was used for faster data access as it is an in-memory database.
+This is a transaction payment splitting service (TPSS)

 ## Requirements